 The Capstone Project is completed at the end of the second year and is evaluated for two units of credit, SESP 299-1 and 299-2.Complete the Application Form

-The application deadline is Friday, November 21, 2014, for students beginning the certificate in Winter 2015.
+The application deadline is during fall 2015 quarter for students beginning the certificate in Winter 2016.
 Applications are due each fall quarter.

 The Civic Engagement Certificate Program is a curriculum of the School of Education and Social Policy, in cooperation with the Asset-Based Community Development Institute and the Center for Civic Engagement.